TheTimidShade/TTS-Beam/README.md

 ## Changelog
 Read below for complete changelog history.

+### 07/11/2021
+- Fixed default settings for modules having incorrect types.
+Beam Strike and Orbital Bombardment modules should not cause errors when using default settings anymore.

 ### 14/10/2021
 Applied changes from script version:
 - Removed delay before ZEN module initialisation so modules should appear in Zeus instantly now.